michaelbarton/auto-qc/auto_qc/MANUAL.md

     * **fail_msg**: The message to return when this entry QC entry fails.
-      Python string interpolation can be used to customise this message with values from the analysis file.
+      Python string interpolation can be used to customise this message with values from the data file.

     * **pass_msg**: The message to return when this entry QC entry pass.
-      Python string interpolation may also be used to customise this message with values from the analysis file.
+      Python string interpolation may also be used to customise this message with values from the data file.

     * **fail_code**: An ID for the kind of failure identified if this entry does not pass QC.
 The list of failure codes is returned in the JSON